 The purpose of the Corrections Committee is to coordinate the work of districts, groups, or individual A.A. members who are interested in carrying the message of recovery to alcoholics who are incarcerated.
-The committee works with districts and groups to coordinate A.A. meetings going into correctional facilities, works to encourage A.A. districts and groups to support these correctional facilities meetings, and coordinates the collection of conference approved literature for distribution to inmates.
+The committee works with districts and groups to coordinate A.A. meetings going into correctional facilities, works to encourage A.A. districts and groups to support these correctional facilities meetings, and coordinates the collection of conference approved literature for distribution to inmates and facilities the Area's Pre-Release Program.
 The G.S.O.
 Correctional Facilities Workbook provides information about how to run successful meetings in correctional facilities and how to establish positive relations with correctional facilities administrators and staff.
 Membership is open to all interested A.A.'s.
 (See the A.A.
 Guidelines for Correctional Facilities Committees.)